 - Research business advice websites.
 For some, membership is required.

 - Join an organization for networking (like your local Chamber of Commerce), accreditations, coaching, etc. Organizations to start with include, the National Association of Productivity and Organizing Professionals (NAPO), your local NAPO chapter, and the Institute for Challenging Disorganization (ICD).

 - Find a mentor, coach, or business consultant.

 - Market research — try to pinpoint the types of client you’d like to work with.

 - Consider developing a niche or area of expertise.

 2. Name Your Business

 - Create a unique name for your business and maybe a tagline, too.

 - Check to see if the domain is available (WHOis.net, GoDaddy.com, NetworkSolutions.com, namecheap, or do a Google search).

 - Check your Secretary of State website to see if your business name is available and how to proceed regarding filing for a DBA (Doing Business As).

-- Decide your business structure, also known as an entity (corporation, partnership, sole proprietorship, etc.).
-Educate yourself at your Secretary of State’s website and Registrar of Deeds website.
+- Decide on your business structure, also known as an entity.
+You have 4 options: C Corporation, S Corporation, partnership, or sole proprietorship.
+Most professional organizers are sole proprietors.
+Educate yourself at your Secretary of State’s website and Registrar of Deeds websites.

 - Register your business name at any required agencies (city/county for licenses or zoning permits), or use a service like BizFilings.